6 ways to improve school relationships with parentsAugust 10, 2021

 Did you know that at Digistorm, we have a team member whose whole job is to look after customer experience?
 And we're not alone.
-A quick google search for 'Customer Experience job' brings up pages and pages of advertised roles to help businesses optimize customer interactions.
-Likewise, schools are starting to map out their parent experience and optimize it.
+A quick Google search for 'Customer Experience job' brings up pages and pages of advertised roles to help businesses optimise customer interactions.
+Likewise, schools are starting to map out their parent experience and figure out how to make improvements.

-Even if you don't have a Customer Experience (CE) Specialist or a CE team, your school can take steps to manage your parents' "lifecycle" and foster parent loyalty.
-You can get started by mapping out your school's parent personas and then outlining the customer journey that parents take on the path to enrolling their child in your school.
-Once you have both things in place, follow your customer journey (from awareness to consideration and finally to decision) from the perspective of each of your parent personas.
+Even if you don't have a Customer Experience (CE) Specialist or a CE team, your school can take steps to manage your parents’ ‘lifecycle’ and foster parent loyalty.
+You can get started by mapping out your school's parent personas and then follow their journey (from enrolment in your school through to graduation) from their perspectives.
 When you get stuck or come to a pain point, note it down as a step that you can optimise using the technology you have at your disposal.

 4. Think outside the box

-Another suggestion is to consider whether some activities could be moved to after-hours time-slots, or even be turned into digital events (e.g. story hour through Skype).
+One suggestion is to consider whether some activities could be turned into digital events, such as:

 5. Ask for feedback (and do something about it)

 You can also investigate other survey tools to gauge parent satisfaction and pick up on pain points or complaints before they become a real problem.
 No matter how you gather your feedback, the important thing is that you put it to work.
-If your feedback is less than stellar, look into ways of improving it.
-If you are getting great feedback, consider asking parents if you can share on your website or social platforms to provide other parents with helpful social proof.
+If your survey results are less than stellar, look into ways of improving.
+On the other hand, if you are getting consistently great feedback, consider asking parents if you can share it on your website or social platforms to provide other parents with helpful social proof.